MrDaubinet/MrDaubinet/README.md

 -->

 ### Hi there 👋 My Name is ✨ Jordan Daubinet ✨
-- 🔭 I’m currently working on [My Blog](https://mrdaubinet.github.io/)
+- 🔭 I’m currently working mainly on my masters and a little on [My Blog](https://mrdaubinet.github.io/)
 - 🌱 I’m currently learning:

   -> 🔣 Natural Language Processing